cabuelow/ambitious-targets/README.md

-## Code and data for ‘Ambitious targets lead to coastal ecosystem recovery'
+## Code and data for ‘Ambitious targets for coastal ecosystem recovery'

-Citation: Buelow et al. (*in prep*) *'Ambitious targets lead to coastal ecosystem recovery'*
+Citation: Buelow et al. (*in prep*) *'Ambitious targets for coastal ecosystem recovery'*

 An interactive web application and associated code can be found [here](https://github.com/cabuelow/wetland-futures-app)